Iraq War: 2011: US withdrawal

 By mid-2014 Iraq was in chaos with a new government yet to be formed following national elections, and the insurgency reaching new heights.
 In early June 2014 the Islamic State in Iraq and the Levant (ISIL) took over the cities of Mosul and Tikrit and said it was ready to march on Baghdad, while Iraqi Kurdish forces took control of key military installations in the major oil city of Kirkuk.
 The al-Qaida breakaway group formally declared the creation of an Islamic state on 29 June 2014, in the territory under its control.

 Prime Minister Nouri al-Maliki unsuccessfully asked his parliament to declare a state of emergency that would give him increased powers.
 On 14 August 2014, Prime Minister Nouri al-Maliki succumbed to pressure at home and abroad to step down.
 This paved the way for Haidar al-Abadi to take over on 19 August 2014.

 In September 2014, President Obama acknowledged that the US underestimated the rise of the Islamic State and overestimated the Iraqi military's ability to fight ISIL.
 Obama announced the return of US forces, in the form of aerial support, in an effort to halt the advance of ISIL forces, render humanitarian aid to stranded refugees and stabilize the political situation.

 A civil war between ISIL and the central government continued for the next three years.
 Following the election of Donald Trump, the United States intensified its campaign against the Islamic State by January 2017.
 Defense Secretary Jim Mattis said a tactical shift to surrounding Islamic State strongholds in Mosul, Iraq, and Raqqa, Syria, was devised not only to "annihilate" ISIL fighters hunkered down there, but also to prevent them from returning to their home nations in Europe, Africa, and the Middle East.
 In 2017, US-backed Kurdish forces captured Raqqa, which had served as the ISIL capital.
 The Iraqi government declared victory against ISIL in December 2017.
 By 2018, violence in Iraq was at its lowest level in ten years.
-This was greatly a result of the defeat of ISIL forces and the subsequent calming-down of the insurgency.
+This was largely a result of the defeat of ISIL forces and the subsequent calming-down of the insurgency.

-In January 2020, the Iraqi parliament voted for all foreign troops to leave the country.
+In January 2020, after the assassination of Qasem Soleimani, the Iraqi parliament voted for all foreign troops to leave the country.
 This would end its standing agreement with the United States to station 5,200 soldiers in Iraq.
-Then President Trump objected to withdrawing troops and threatened Iraq with sanctions over this decision.
+Then-President Trump objected to withdrawing troops and threatened Iraq with sanctions over this decision.
+In 2023, Iraqi Prime Minister Mohammed Shia' Al Sudani indicated his support for an indefinite US military presence in Iraq.

+Casualties

 Casualty estimates

 For coalition death totals see the infobox at the top right.
 See also Casualties of the Iraq War, which has casualty numbers for coalition nations, contractors, non-Iraqi civilians, journalists, media helpers, aid workers, and the wounded.
 Casualty figures, especially Iraqi ones, are highly disputed.

 There have been several attempts by the media, coalition governments and others to estimate the Iraqi casualties.
 The table below summarizes some of these estimates and methods.